bartzon/salad/README.markdown

 Setup
 =====
-Simple copy the rake task to `lib/tasks` in your Rails project.
+Simply copy the rake task to `lib/tasks` in your Rails project.

 Usage
 -----